Follow these instructions to begin building Android.

 eng build prioritizes engineering productivity for engineers who work on

 the platform.
 The

-eng build has behavior similar to the
+eng build is very similar to the

-userdebug builds so that device developers can see how the code
+userdebug builds so that device developers can see how the code behaves in those

 To see the current lunch settings, run the command: